05 Apr Engineering Opportunities: What Types of Engineering Jobs Are Out There

 Computer Engineering

-Someone who works as a computer engineer will develop and improve the software programs and/or hardware that make computers run.
+Computer engineers design computer hardware components such as microprocessors, memory systems, and input/output devices.
+They use their knowledge of digital logic, circuits, and computer architecture to design and develop these components.
+Computer engineers are responsible for testing and evaluating computer hardware and software systems to ensure they meet performance and quality standards.
+They may use testing tools and techniques to identify and fix issues in the systems they design.
+Computer engineers may also be involved in the maintenance and repair of computer systems.
+They work to identify and fix issues that arise, replace faulty components, and upgrade hardware and software systems.
 Generally, one will specialize in either a program or hardware.
 From operating system software to individual computer programs, a Software Engineer will turn piles of hardware into a fully functional computer.
 Alternatively, Hardware Engineers develop the hardware of computers, including the motherboards, graphics and audio cards and drives that are later programmed in software engineering.

 Software Engineering